awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.App.Generic.md

 1. Choose **SQL conversion actions**\.

    Review the list of SQL code items that AWS SCT can't convert automatically\.
 Use recommended actions to manually convert the SQL code\.
-For information about how to edit your converted SQL code, see [Editing and saving your converted SQL code with the AWS SCT](#CHAP_Converting.App.Edit)\.
+For information about how to edit your converted SQL code, see [Editing and saving your converted SQL code with AWS SCT](#CHAP_Converting.App.Edit)\.

 1. \(Optional\) Save a local copy of the report as either a PDF file or a comma\-separated values \(CSV\) file:
    + Choose **Save to PDF** at upper right to save the report as a PDF file\.